IRNAS/irnas-guidelines-docs/docs/developer_guidelines.md

 Each repository has a single long-lived, default branch named `main`.

-There are two rules that should be followed when adding new code to `main`:
+Two rules should be followed when adding new code to `main`:

 - It should **never break the build** (whatever _build_ means for a specific repository).
 Bugs should be caught by automated tests, static analysis tools